Madikwe Travel Guide

-- Madikwe Mammal ListWith 75 000 hectares of African bushveld available, the Madikwe hosts 66 mammal species including the "Big 7" (elephant, lion, leopard, rhino, buffalo, cheetah and wild dog).
-Of interest, the reserve offers the rare opportunity to spot both Spotted and Brown Hyenas within the same habitat as well as 23 carnivore species and an amazing 26 species of snake.
+Madikwe Mammal ListThe Madikwe hosts 66 mammal species including the "Big 7" (elephant, lion, leopard, rhino, buffalo, cheetah and wild dog).
+The reserve offers the rare opportunity to spot both Spotted and Brown Hyenas within the same habitat as well as 23 carnivore species and an amazing 26 species of snake.

 Size & Location: 750km² ,360 km from Johannesburg, in the North West Province

 When to visit the park: Drier months (May - September) are best for game-viewing